Phiction/harvest/README.md

 ## Usage

-After configuring the harvest client, you can do the following things.
+After configuring the harvest connection, you can do the following things.

 ### Users